shapeshed/flim.shapeshed.com/src/_posts/managing-packages-on-arch-linux.md

 ![cower icons][5]

+Another alternative is to use `checkupdates`, one of the many useful helper scripts bundled with pacman.
+For details, run

+    checkupdates -h

+To see the full list of the helper scripts, run

+    pacman -Ql pacman | awk -F/ '/bin/ {print $4}'

 ## Cower

 I really like cower.
 It does just enough.
 I like to review what has changed and check PKGBUILD files before I install them.
 I took most of [Jason Ryan's][6] [cowerd][7] script and have it in my PATH like this.